Non-asymptotic upper bounds for the reconstruction error of PCA: Main results

 \subsection{ERM-bounds for the excess risk}

 A natural approach to derive upper bounds for the excess risk is to follow the standard theory of empirical risk minimisation (ERM).
 The important basic inequality in ERM is

 with

-which follows from the variational characterisations in \eqref{EqVarPop} and \eqref{EqVarEmp}.
+which follows from \eqref{EqVarPop} and \eqref{EqVarEmp}.
 This route has been taken by Blanchard, Bousquet, and Zwald \cite{BBZ07}, who applied sophisticated arguments from empirical process theory, based on Bartlett, Bousquet, and Mendelson \cite{BBM05}.
 Let us derive some simple non-asymptotic expectation bounds from \eqref{EqBasicInequality}, which will set the stage for more refined results later.

 \begin{proposition} We have

 with the convention $x/0:=\infty$.
 With Assumption \ref{SubGauss}

 follows, where $C_2$ is the constant in \eqref{EqMomentConst}. \end{proposition}